 For traditional technologies, the team also assumed the same increases in performance and reductions in cost that DOE assumed in its model.
 The typical improvement in efficacy and lifetime was 10 percent over the analysis period (2010 to 2034), coupled with a 10 percent reduction in price.
 These changes are much more modest than the improvements forecast for LEDs, but reflect our judgment that traditional technologies will continue to improve at the margin.

-Energy-use calculation.
+Energy use calculation.
 After the model assigns lumen-hour market share to each technology type in a given year, it applies average technology characteristics (watts/lamp, lumens/watt) to back out the number of lamps shipped each year.
 The lamps are added to the previous year’s installed base (and the retirements are subtracted from it) to arrive at the next year’s installed base.
 Next, the energy use of the stock is calculated by applying typical lamp characteristics (e.g., average wattage and operating hours) by sector to the installed lamps.

 Scenarios analyzed.
 The model has several user-inputs that allow the user to turn on and off lighting standards in order to assess the standards’ impact.
 The standards’ impact can be modeled against two scenarios, which vary based on their assumptions about emerging technology penetration.
 The first, the “frozen efficiency” scenario, aligns with the Sixth Power Plan assumption of a frozen efficiency baseline.
 This scenario constrains the penetration of emerging technologies.
 To calculate savings from standards, relative to the Sixth Power Plan, the team used this scenario and compared the results of the Pre-Case, in which only the standards assumed in the Plan baseline take effect, with the results of the Post-Case, in which all DOE standards take effect.